-Lipids are a vital part of your child's development as well and are involved in the development of vision, the nervous system, and the brain.
+Lipids are a vital part of your child's development and are involved in the development of vision, the nervous system, and the brain.
 Along with carbs, lipids are an important energy source.
 Valuable fatty acids, also known as LCP.

-You can't forget proteins in breast milk.
+You can't forget the proteins in breast milk.
 Many bodybuilders go out of their way to consume extra protein to build up their muscles, and protein for babies works similarly.
-Protein is important for building strength in the body, particularly in the muscles, and it also helps an infant's body to repair tissues as it grows.
+Protein is essential for building strength in the body, particularly in the muscles, and it also helps an infant's body to repair tissues as it grows.